Updated: Dec 10, 2022

 Yellowstone is an incredible park with incredible views.
 2.2 Million Acres sitting on a volcanic hot spot, Yellowstone's has spectacular views of canyons, rivers, forests, hot springs and of course Geysers (Old Faithful, probably the most famous of all).
 Yellowstone extends into parts of Idaho and Montana, but is mostly in Wyoming.
 The first thing we wanted to see was Old Faithful, but on the way we stop at some of the springs.

 Supposedly over half the WORLDS hydrothermal features and geysers are in Yellowstone.
-The colors are said to be created by microorganisms that flourish in hot temperatures.
+The colors are said to be created by microorganisms that flourish in hot temperatures and they were absolutely beautiful.
+You can look at pictures of this park, but as I have found out, you need to experience and see for yourself.

 It was like we stepped foot on another planet...

 We finally made it to Old Faithful and there was a crowd waiting for this spectacular geyser to do its thing.
 We were able to see an incredible eruption after watching a few sputters here and there.
-We found out that Old Faithfuls timing is slightly off due to earthquakes.
+As you may know, Old Faithful got its name due to the fact you can count on its somewhat predictable eruptions.
+Since earthquakes in 1983 Old Faithful has slowed a bit in its eruptions.

-After a long day we found a place right outside of West Yellowstone in Montana near the West Fork Denny Creek in the Custer Gallatin National Forest to spend the night.
-We had some company.
+After an incredible day we decided to look for a place to call it a night.
+We found a place right outside of West Yellowstone in Montana near the West Fork Denny Creek in the Custer Gallatin National Forest thanks to iOverlander app.
+Apparently other vanlifers had the same app.

 The next morning we visited the town of West Yellowstone.